-The ISAF Safety and Sea Survival course is critical for skippers and crew wanting to acquire or update survival skills, especially those seeking to obtain their basic sea survival for small craft.
+The Australian Sailing Safety & Sea Survival Course (SSSC) is critical for skippers and crew wanting to acquire or update survival skills, especially those seeking to obtain their basic sea survival for small craft.

 This two day intensive course is designed to equip all offshore sailors with the skills to survive in the event of vessel abandonment or the more likely event of falling overboard.
 This training has been developed by a very experienced panel of offshore sailors who have a life time of sailing offshore with experience in both hemispheres and in both the Antarctic and Arctic waters.

 Whilst the focus is on the practical aspects of survival, the need to develop a culture of safety on board cruising and racing yachts, both mono hull and multihull, is to the fore of this weekend course.

 “From the evidence of the survivors of the yacht ‘WINSTON CHURCHILL’ and the tests conducted by the NSW Water Police… it is indisputable that trained crew have a greater likelihood of survival than untrained crew” Coroner Abernathy-Inquest Into the 1998 Sydney to Hobart Yacht Race.

 What will I learn?

 - How to use a Life Raft

 - How to Survive in the Water